Digital Portfolio

 Antiquity À-la-carte application

 This is a web-based GIS interface and interactive digital atlas of the ancient world, featuring accurate historical, cultural, and geographical data produced by the AWMC in addition to the entire Pleiades Project feature set.
 The map is completely searchable with customizable features, allowing for the creation of any map covering Archaic Greece to Late Antiquity and beyond.
-Click here or on the image above in order to launch the map application.
-This application works best with Firefox, Chrome, or Safari.
 The application is hosted on a custom installation of Mapserver, and is built with OpenLayers, GeoExt, and MapFish, with a PostGIS backend.
-For a sample use of À-la-carte in scholarship, see Kurt A. Raaflaub and John T. Ramsey, Reconstructing the Chronology of Caesar’s Gallic Wars, Histos 11, April 2017.
+For the use of À-la-carte in scholarship, see Kurt A. Raaflaub and John T. Ramsey, Reconstructing the Chronology of Caesar’s Gallic Wars, Histos 11, April 2017.

 Social Networks and Greek Garrisons

-Screen Shot 2015-09-17 at 11.58.08 AM(http://awmc.unc.edu/awmc/applications/snagg/) This is a web-mapping application in support of my dissertation that catalogs all known ancient Greek garrisons (phrourai, phrouria, and phrouroi) and their commanders.
-There is a social network graph accompanying the map that is a work-in-progress; this will be finalized as a module that uses the BAM framework.
+This is a web-mapping application in support of my dissertation that catalogs all known ancient Greek garrisons (phrourai, phrouria, and phrouroi) and their commanders, with a There is a social network graph accompanying the map.

 Strabo Online

-Made to accompany Duane W. Roller’s English translation of Strabo’s Geography ( ISBN: 9781107038257; e-book ISBN: 9781139950374), this is a seamless, interactive online map which is accessible for free here: http://awmc.unc.edu/awmc/applications/strabo.
-The application is built on the Antiquity À-la-carte interface, and plots the more than 3,000 locatable geographical and cultural features mentioned in the 17 books of this Greek source , stretching from Ireland to the Ganges delta and deep into north Africa.
+Made to accompany Duane W. Roller’s English translation of Strabo’s Geography ( ISBN: 9781107038257; e-book ISBN: 9781139950374), this is a seamless, interactive online map which is accessible for free.
+The application is built on the Antiquity À-la-carte interface, and plots the more than 3,000 locatable geographical and cultural features mentioned in the 17 books of this Greek source, stretching from Ireland to the Ganges delta and deep into north Africa.
 Like the Antiquity À-la-carte application, Strabo Online is hosted on a custom installation of Mapserver, and is built with OpenLayersGeoExt, and MapFish, with a PostGIS backend and DataTables to assist with the presentation of the database.

 Peutinger Map A